sinaghassemi/EnronSpamDetection/README.md

 ```

 In `EnronBatchLoader`, batch size (integer), data (PyTorch Tensor), and label (PyTorch Tensor) are provided as keyword arguments,
-nevertheless, when used as data loader for LSTM, it also takes sequence length as argument.
-The data loader in each iteration returns a mini-batch of data and labels (shuffled if shuffled is True) and if LSTM is ture also a batch of sequence length.
+nevertheless, when used as data loader for LSTM, it also takes sequence length as an argument.
+The data loader in each iteration returns a mini-batch of data and labels (shuffled if shuffled is True) and if LSTM is true also a batch of sequence length.
 For LSTM, it is required to sort data in each mini-batch based on sequence length such that the longest sequence should be first.
 This is necessary as we will see when we trained LSTM for sequences with different lengths.

-# 2.3 Functions for text analysis and preformance metrics
+# 7.3 Functions for text analysis and performance metrics

-In `utilities.py`, there are some useful functions which will be used in analysing text and also to measure the classification performance.
+In `utilities.py`, there are some useful functions which will be used in analyzing text and also to measure the classification performance.

 ```python
 def extractVocab(content):